-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

-If you’re sick of shaving, tweezing, or waxing, you might consider other more permanent methods of hair removal.
+If you’re sick of shaving, tweezing, or waxing, you might consider more permanent methods of hair removal.
 Laser hair removal offers the longest-lasting results.
 Though not completely permanent, you might go weeks without having to redo your treatment.